Updated August 22, 2017

 Cindy Robertson, Senior Staff Attorney back to top

 Cindy joined the Disability Rights Center – NH in 2004 as a senior staff attorney after many years in private litigation practice, including as a partner in the litigation department of Devine, Millimet & Branch.
 Cindy is a 1984 graduate of Franklin Pierce Law Center and is admitted in New Hampshire, Maryland, the Federal District Court for the State of New Hampshire, and the First Circuit Court of Appeals.
-She serves as the Chair of the Mental and Physical Disabilities Committee of the NH Bar Association and represents the DRC on the Medical Care Advisory Committee, the Elder Rights Coalition, and the Long-Term Care Ombudsman Advisory Committee.
+She serves on the Mental and Physical Disabilities Committee of the NH Bar Association and represents the DRC on the Medical Care Advisory Committee, the Elder Rights Coalition, and the Long-Term Care Ombudsman Advisory Committee.
 In 1992, Cindy received the President’s Award for Distinguished Service to the Legal Profession.
 Her many community activities include serving as the vice-chair of the Town of Hooksett Conservation Commission.

 Karen Rosenberg, Senior Staff Attorney back to top